corefan/xenko-docs/manual/ui/editor.md

 To add an element, drag it from the **UI library** to the UI page or the **visual tree**.

 ![Add UI element](media/add-ui-element.gif)

-* Layout category

-  * *Ungroup*: all children of the selected panel will be move to its parent

   * *Change layout type*: the selected panel type will be change to another panel type (e.g. from a Grid to a UniformGrid)